This article was reviewed by the YOUCANIC editorial team.

 The ABC suspension system is typically found on high-end Mercedes-Benz models, such as the S-Class, CL-Class, and SL-Class.
 It is designed to provide superior handling and ride quality, particularly in high-performance driving situations.

 ABC Visit workshop warning message on a Mercedes-Benz means that the Active Body Control (ABC) control module has detected a fault with the hydraulic suspension.
 If the problem is critical, you will receive a red ABC message, and the vehicle may drop too low or become too bouncy.
 If the problem is less severe, the warning message will be white, and you should be able to continue driving.
-The YOUCANIC UCAN-II scanner can be used to read the codes from the ABC control module and clear the codes after you fix the problem.
+The YOUCANIC UCAN-II scanner can read the codes from the ABC control module and clear the codes after you fix the problem.

 If you receive the ABC warning on your Mercedes-Benz cluster for the first time, pull over where it is safe and restart the vehicle.
 Make sure to remove the key for at least one minute.
 In many cases, a simple engine restart can clear ABC warning messages.
 If the ABC warning message comes on again:

-- If the level is low, add ABC fluid.
+If the level is low, add ABC fluid.
 A low level means a leak or an accumulator has failed.
 Also, inspect the color of the hydraulic fluid.
 The new ABC fluid is clear and green in color.
 The old liquid will be dark or brown.

-If there are no fluid leaks, the next step is to run a diagnostic check.
-You can NOT use any OBD-II scanner for this step but will need a Mercedes-Benz diagnostic scanner.
+If there are no fluid leaks, the next step is to run a diagnostic check .
+You can NOT use any OBD-II scanner for this step but will need a Mercedes-Benz diagnostic scanner .
 Continue reading to learn more about the symptoms and common failures of the ABC suspension.

 Symptoms